How to get results with double trigger vesting

 What is a double trigger RSU?

 Double-trigger restricted stock units (RSU) represent a company’s promise of future equity compensation upon the fulfillment of two distinct events or conditions.
-It’s becoming more and more popular with private companies as they allow taxation to be delayed at a time when the worker has sufficient cash or liquidity to pay off the taxes.
+This type of equity compensation is becoming more and more popular with private companies as they allow taxation to be delayed at a time when the worker has sufficient cash or liquidity to pay taxes.
 This is unlike the single-trigger RSUs used by some publicly-held companies to compensate directors and executives which are taxable as soon as they vest.
+In the process, the new approach helps private companies avoid problems related to tax liability.

-But when did well-established companies start using it and why do they prefer it?
+But when did well-established private companies start using it and why do they prefer it?

 Now, let’s go way back in internet time.
 Back to 2012.
 Imagine you’re running Facebook and you have to solve a huge problem.
 You need to offer equity that really motivates your workers to ensure that you can win the battle of social media dominance!
 So what do you do?